CALL FOR ARTISTS –

 8: When working on computer design and /or paper e.g. letter size 8.5” x 11”, it is advisable to view the finished creative from 4 feet approx. If the image is still readable then this is a banner design that will work in both a pedestrian and traffic flow area.

-9: We are frequently asked by designers to view the draft of a design before it goes for final approval.
-We can offer advice from a production and technical aspect and this can be corrected.
+9: Banner Companies are frequently asked by designers to view the draft of a design before it goes for final approval.
+Companies can offer advice from a production and technical aspect and assist with corrections.
 Once a design has been approved by the end user it is often difficult at this stage to make any necessary changes.
 Better to check in earlier to ensure “readable” and uv colourfast images.